Semi-Supervised Domain Generalization with Evolving Intermediate Domain: Experiments

-\paragraph{Experimental Setup} For each dataset, we conduct leave-one-domain-out strategy that selects three source domains for training and leaves the remaining one for evaluation.
-Specifically, the three source domains consists of one labeled domain and two unlabeled domain, which forms 12 kinds of SSDG tasks.
+For close-set SSDG, we conduct leave-one-domain-out strategy in each dataset that selects three source domains for training and leaves the remaining one for evaluation.
+Specifically, the three source domains consists of one labeled domain and two unlabeled domain, which can form 12 kinds of SSDG tasks per dataset.
 We evaluate our method on all the SSDG tasks for each dataset and report the average accuracy.
-Note that in each experiment we compute the average accuracy of the last five epochs as the experimental result.
+Note that in each experiment we report the average of the last five epochs as the final result.

+For open-set SSDG, we follow most of close-set SSDG settings, and the main difference is to use web-crawled data as the unlabeled source domain.
+Therefore, the source domains contain two parts: labeled source domain part and web-crawled source domain part.
+However, unlike the unlabeled data in close-set SSDG, the web-crawled part contains vague annotation, referred to as web-label.
+We devise multiple approaches to utilize these web-label, which will be introduced later.